 It was not easy to watch my wife undergo an amniocentesis.
 I am sure she would say it was not easy to have an amniocentesis.
 The fear and anxiety that had built during the 10 days while waiting for the result of the amniocentesis were manageable, but an unwelcomed burden.
 We began to think about why we even did the test in the first place.
 However, the more I thought about it, the more it became clear.
-We had ordered a a test (quad screen) with the expectation that it would be normal, and we were shocked when it was not.
-This is an important point to consider with any screening test, and one must make sure they are considering the full range of possible results or outcomes.
-Below is a discussion on antenatal screening tests.
+We had ordered a screening test (quad screen) with the expectation that it would be normal, and we were shocked when it was not.
+This is an important point to consider with any screening test, and one must make sure they consider the full range of possible results or outcomes.

-This test involves a maternal blood, or serum, sample taken in the second trimester between 15-20 weeks of pregnancy to assess a woman’s risk for having a baby with spina bifida, Down syndrome or Trisomy 18.
+This test involves a maternal blood, or serum, sample taken in the second trimester between 15-20 weeks of pregnancy (or up to 22 weeks depending on the lab) to assess a person’s risk for having a baby with spina bifida, Down syndrome or Trisomy 18.
 These three conditions are included in this test as they are the most common.
-The quad screen measures four hormone levels in the woman’s blood and compares these levels with a large population of pregnant women at a similar gestational age in pregnancy.
-This antenatal serum screening test establishes what is normal for a large group of women and what is considered outside the normal range, or abnormal.
-There are times when a woman’s hormone levels will be higher or lower than what is accepted as normal.
-Based on the differences in hormone levels and how this difference corresponds to different genetic conditions, a formula is then used to calculate what her risk is based on her serum screening compared to what her risk is based on her age alone.
+The quad screen measures four hormone levels in the blood and compares these levels with a large population of pregnant people at a similar gestational age in pregnancy.
+This antenatal serum screening test establishes what is normal for a large group of pregnant people and what is considered outside the normal range, or abnormal.
+There are times when hormone levels will be higher or lower than what is accepted as normal.
+Based on the differences in hormone levels and how this difference corresponds to different genetic conditions, a formula is then used to calculate what the risk is based on serum screening compared to what the risk is based on age alone.

-Most maternal antenatal serum screening testing is based on a woman’s risk of having a baby with Down syndrome.
+Most maternal antenatal serum screening testing is based on the risk of having a baby with Down syndrome.
 This is because Down syndrome is a genetic disorder that can more easily be missed on an ultrasound due to the wide range of abnormalities, from very minor to major, that can be detected on ultrasound.
-A woman’s risk of having a baby with Down syndrome is based first on her age and is then modified based on the results of an antenatal serum screening test.
-For example, a typical 35 year-old woman will have an age-related Down syndrome risk of 1:272 as a ratio of risk or 0.4% as a percentage of risk (see the table of maternal age-related risk of having a baby with a chromosome abnormality).
+The risk of having a baby with Down syndrome is based first on a patient's age and is then modified based on the results of an antenatal serum screening test.
+For example, a typical 35 year-old pregnant person will have an age-related Down syndrome risk of 1:272 as a ratio of risk or 0.4% as a percentage of risk (see the table of maternal age-related risk of having a baby with a chromosome abnormality).
 I include both a ratio and a percentage because percentages are easier to explain.
-In other words, a woman of this age has a less than 1% chance of having a baby with Down syndrome (and even less than 0.4% for other genetic conditions) and a 99% chance of having a baby that does not have Down syndrome.
+In other words, a person of this age has a less than 1% chance of having a baby with Down syndrome (and even less than 0.4% for other genetic conditions) and a 99% chance of having a baby that does not have Down syndrome.

 The quad screen has a certain cut-off value below which it becomes a positive screening test.
 More specifically, the lower the number is, the higher the risk.
-To continue with the above example, a 35 year-old woman has a 0.4% (1:272) age-related risk for Down syndrome, but say her Quad Screen returns positive with a 1:65, or 1.5%, risk of Down syndrome.
-This can be further explained by the following: there is a room of 65 women who had a quad screen, each with their own individual values of the four hormone levels, and one of the 65 women has a baby with Down syndrome versus a room of 272 women where one of the women has a baby with Down syndrome.
-This is merely a calculation of risk based on a formula that compares the woman’s hormone levels to a large population of women.
+To continue with the above example, a 35 year-old pregnant person has a 0.4% (1:272) age-related risk for Down syndrome, but say the quad screen returns positive with a 1:65, or 1.5%, risk of Down syndrome.
+This can be further explained by the following: there is a room of 65 pregnant people who had a quad screen, each with their own individual values of the four hormone levels, and one of the 65 people has a baby with Down syndrome versus a room of 272 women where one of the people has a baby with Down syndrome.
+This is merely a calculation of risk based on a formula that compares an individual's hormone levels to a large population of individuals.
 Hormone levels do fluctuate from patient to patient, and the quad screen does have an increased risk for a false positive result, and an overall low detection rate for Down syndrome compared to other methods of screening.
 In addition, the false positive rate increases as maternal age increases.

 Dr. Nathan Drever is double board certified in Obstetrics and Gynecology and Maternal-Fetal Medicine at Baylor Scott and White in Temple, TX.
 To schedule an appointment with Dr. Drever, find his contact info in our contributors section!